 Two weeks after chewing me out for rehashing Penn’s claims, Michael O’Hare emailed: “Do you have a publication date/journal for this story yet?”

-A month later, he broke his thirty-year silence in an unusual venue—the May/June 2009 issue of the left-leaning Washington Monthly.
+A month later, he broke his long silence in an unusual venue—the May/June 2009 issue of the left-leaning Washington Monthly.

 Confessions of a Non–Serial Killer didn’t confess much, but it did use witty repartee to dismiss Penn’s allegations and bolster O’Hare’s position that he’d never been harmed enough to consider litigation.